sahil121-12/aws-organizations-backup/README.md

          python3 main.py --policytype
     ```
      - To retrieve policies like scp,ai,backup,tag :
-      - In this you can use multiple arguments also like scp,ai,tag,backup,all
+      - In this you can use multiple arguments also like scp,ai,tag,backup,all like :
     ```bash
          python3 main.py --policies scp,ai
     ```